- Part List

 If you plan to build triplexer by your own, please pay attention to the triplexer band leg balanced results.

-- 15-20% difference from the graph above is an acceptable result.
-Usually, VSWR and Zs are higher between 20 and 15 meter bands compare to those between 10 and 15 .
+- VSWR could be higher (up to 1.6-1.7 for VSWR) between 20 and 15 meter bands compare to those between 10 and 15.
+It is an acceptable difference.

 I ran some test with 100 watts TX on one band and 50 Ohm terminated unused ports to see the difference between well balanced and not balanced versions.